Member Grants

 Eligibility Criteria

-Be a current member of the Seattle Metals Guild
+Current member of the Seattle Metals Guild

-Be a resident of Washington State
+Resident of Washington State

 Applicants must not: